-If eligible for travel assistance, this will only be provided from the child's home to the school or college at which they are on roll at the beginning and end of the normal school day.
+If eligible for travel assistance, this will only be provided from the child's home to the school or college at which they are on roll at the beginning and end of the normal school day (as published on the school or college's website).

-If the child attends another school or establishment that is arranged through their school as offsite provision, it will be the school/parent's responsibility to arrange travel to and from that school or establishment, for their off-site learning.
+If the child attends another school or establishment that is arranged through their school as off-site provision, it will be the school/parent's responsibility to arrange travel to and from that school or establishment, for their off-site learning.